Question & Answer Forum on

 3. California DUI breath tests are susceptible to a wide variety of errors, including malfunctioning, a person's physiological conditions (i.e. acid reflux or heartburn), and improper handling of the testing procedure by law enforcement.

 4. "Rising Blood Alcohol" can mean your blood alcohol concentration (BAC) was actually much higher by the time you actually took the chemical test, than it was an hour or two hours earlier, when you were driving your vehicle .
 Alcohol takes a certain amount of time, typically between one (1) hour and and three (3) hours, to absorb into your system.
 The important thing to remember, is what was your BAC at the time you were driving!
-In many cases, it was much lower than it was by the time law enforcement got around to testing you.
+In many cases, it was much lower than it was by the time the law enforcement officer got around to finally testing you - via a Breathalyzer machine at the patrol station, or a Blood Draw at a medical facility.

 5. Your BAC doesn't reflect your level of impairment.
 If you exhibited no objective signs or symptoms of impairment (i.e. you drove very safely prior to your stop; passed all the FSTs, etc.), but your BAC level was bordering on exceeding the "legal limit" (i.e. .06 or .07), your BAC doesn't necessarily accurately reflect your alleged level of impairment.
 I handled a case many years ago where my client's BAC was high.
 The jury ultimately found him NOT GUILTY because all of his actions leading up to the arrest (i.e. - he avoided hitting a young child that ran out into the roadway in front of his car just prior to being pulled over by law enforcement) indicated that despite his high BAC level, he could not be considered impaired under the law.